 On June 27, 2019, Canopy Growth and Acreage implemented the Original Acreage Arrangement pursuant to the Acreage Arrangement Agreement, which granted Canopy Growth the right (and obligation) to acquire, subject to the satisfaction or waiver of certain conditions contained in the Acreage Arrangement Agreement, all of the issued and outstanding securities of Acreage contingent on the occurrence or waiver of the changes in U.S. federal law to permit the general cultivation, distribution and possession of marijuana or to remove the regulation of such activities from the federal laws of the United States (the "Triggering Event").
 Pursuant to the Acreage Arrangement Agreement, upon the implementation of the Original Acreage Arrangement, shareholders of Acreage and certain other securityholders received an upfront payment of US\$300 million.
-In connection with the Original Acreage Arrangement, Canopy Growth and Acreage executed a licensing agreement (the "Original Acreage Licensing Agreement") which provides Acreage with the ability to use Canopy Growth's brands, along with other intellectual property, on a no-fee basis.
+In connection with the Original Acreage Arrangement") which provides Acreage with the ability to use Canopy Growth's brands, along with other intellectual property, on a no-fee basis.
 In accordance with the Original Acreage Licensing Agreement, in December 2019 Acreage began selling certain Tweed-branded cannabis products at select dispensaries in Illinois, Maine, Massachusetts and Oregon.
 Any products sold by Acreage under the Tweed brand in the United States are cultivated and processed by Acreage at its facilities in the respective states in the United States where permissible under state laws.